-On-site wetland and stream delineations were conducted by EDR in 2023 and 2024.
-Results of the onsite field delineations, including data on all delineated surface waters are documented in the Wetland and Stream Delineation Report (Appendix 14-A).
+On-site wetland and stream delineations were conducted by EDR between May and November 2023, with additional delineations conducted in August 2024.
+Results of the on-site field delineations, including data on all delineated surface waters are documented in the Wetland and Stream Delineation Report (Appendix 14-A - Revision 1).